ComposioHQ/composio-lyzr_starter/README.md

 poetry run python main.py
 ```

-This command initializes the serhant Lyzr, assembling the agents and assigning them tasks as defined in your configuration.
+This command initializes the Lyzr, assembling the agents and assigning them tasks as defined in your configuration.

 This example, unmodified, will run the create a `report.md` file with the output of a research on LLMs in the root folser